mabdelsalm/Inventory-Spring-Boot/README.md

  either you copy the build file and move it to docker image or you can you `commit` the change (newly built jar) and `push` the change to Github and it will
  automatically trigger docker to build as continuous deployment on docker for this repository is on.

+ #Testing API's
+ You can also test the deployed API's through `swagger` [swagger-ui](http://localhost:8080//swagger-ui/)